-Plagiarism is academic dishonesty where someone copies work from other sources or recycle their previous work without citation.
-Copyright infringement is breaking a law of copyright owners where someone uses other's published work without citation and permission of the owner.
+Plagiarism is academic dishonesty where someone copies work from other sources or recycles their previous work without citation.
+Copyright infringement is breaking a law of copyright owners where someone uses others’ published work without the citation and permission of the owner.

 Authors, journalists, digital marketers, educators should avoid using their previous work without citing the published source even they write it.
-Make sure every part of your work is original as it saves you from rewriting and adds value to your work.
+Ensure every part of your work is original as it saves you from rewriting and adds value to your work.

 If you want to use your previous idea, you should obtain the license to use it from the publication.
-Either you should have permission from the copyright holder, or you should cite the earlier source of your work.
+You should either have permission from the copyright holder or cite the earlier source of your work.

 Students can avoid self-plagiarism by creating original paper instead of recycling their previous work.
-In case if you want to link the previous research with the new one and it’s essential to rely on the past data, then you need to take permission from your professor.
+If you want to link the previous research with the new one, and it’s essential to rely on the past data, you need to take permission from your professor.
 It’s always best to paraphrase and cite your own work if you want to use it in your current paper.